Governor Noem letter to Congressman Jim Clyburn: renters enjoy something even better than government hand-outs: a job.

 After US Congressman Jim Clyburn held a press conference to complain that the distribution of rental welfare in several states needs to be faster, South Dakota Governor Kristi Noem fired back at the Chairman of the Select Subcommittee on the Coronavirus Crisis.

-Noem let the US Senator know that South Dakota is managing just fine without his demands, and that most South Dakota renters enjoy something even better than government hand-outs: a job.:
+Noem let the Congressman know that South Dakota is managing just fine without his demands, and that most South Dakota renters enjoy something even better than government hand-outs: a job.:

 Chairman James C Clyburn 2021-09-07 by Pat Powers on Scribd